-Office of Graduate Careers offers one-on-one counseling appointments for LL.M. students and alumni.
+The Office of Graduate Careers offers one-on-one counseling appointments for LL.M. students and alumni who have graduated in the past three years.
 Each of our career advisors will be available during select hours each week to meet with you.
 During an appointment, you may ask an advisor about job search strategies, discuss comments that you have received on your resume or cover letter, and seek advice on any other career or professional development issue.

 To set up an appointment, you will need to use Acuity Scheduling, our online scheduling program.
 Once you arrive on Acuity Scheduling, the system will ask you which type of appointment you would like to schedule.